RustAudio/rust-lv2/README.md

 Rust-LV2 uses pre-generated LV2 API bindings for different targets in order to increase usability and building speed.
 Rust has a lot of [supported targets](https://forge.rust-lang.org/release/platform-support.html), but our maintaining power is limited and therefore, only certain targets can be supported.

 A target is supported by Rust-LV2 if a compatible binding was generated and verified for it.
-This requires a [maintainer](https://github.com/orgs/RustAudio/teams/lv2-maintainers) who can generate a compatible binding and a tester who can verify binding for that target.
+This requires a [maintainer](https://github.com/orgs/RustAudio/teams/lv2-maintainers) who can generate a compatible binding and who can verify this binding for that target.
 Bindings are generated with the [LV2 systool](sys/tool/) and verification is done by building the [example plugins of the book](docs) and testing them with a host of that target.

 Some targets have a compatible binding but haven't been verified, these targets are usable but may not work and aren't officially supported.

-Some bindings have a maintainer, but haven't been verified yet on any target.
+Some bindings are provided but haven't been verified yet on any target.
 These binding are experimental and are gated behind the `experimental-targets` feature.

 ### Bindings